frankvgompel/egui_colors/README.md

 Although it is perfectly possible to use egui_colors to style your egui app, it's intended use is to explore the styling landscape and see where egui's and users needs lie.

 The default egui font might not be suited (too thin) for this system.
-The example uses the Rerun one: 'inter_medium'.
+The example 'hello_colors` uses the Rerun one: 'inter_medium'.

 ## Usage